nuraimandanial/nuraimandanial/README.md

 -->
 ### 💫 About Me:

-First Year Students of Computer Science in University of Malaya.
+Second Year Students of Computer Science in University of Malaya.
 Majoring in Software Engineering.<br><br>An introverted Full Stack Developer with full curiosity in learning new things!

 ### 🌐 Socials: